 All of this can be solved by using paid private proxies.
 Most people who want to use proxies don’t want to pay for the service, so they go for the free servers.
 This means that paid servers have a lot less traﬃc in general.
 More importantly, they’re also more likely to weed out the unsavory characters that get proxy servers banned in the first place.

 Paid proxies also tend to have better hardware located in better locations.
-If you want to use a US-centric website, it’s better to go through a proxy located in that country than one located in the Ukraine.
+If you want to use a US-centric website, it’s better to go through a proxy located in that country than one located in Ukraine.

 There’s also the security issue.
-Public proxies in large part just aren’t safe when it comes to user data, privacy, and security.
+Public proxies in large parts just aren’t safe when it comes to user data, privacy, and security.
 A study from earlier this year indicated that only 21% of public proxies were “safe” for a certain definition of safe, and that 79% of them didn’t even allow HTTPS traﬃc.

 This isn’t a huge problem if all you’re trying to do is check the news, but if you’re trying to use any service that passes credentials or logs you in, well, now your login and password information is compromised.
-Hope you like changing it!
+I hope you like changing it!
 Except you can’t even change it without going through a proxy, due to the firewall.

 This issue isn’t unique to proxies.
 One of the most popular free VPN services globally was Hola, which essentially turned any user signed up for the service into a potential exit node for another user.